ICANN's Fellowship Program – Making a Difference

 An independent selection committee reviews all eligible applications and ranks them according to the selection criteria found on the fellowship web page.
 Additional weight is given to eligible candidates who meet the minimum requirements of the program, and live in the region of the ICANN meeting that is being held for that fellowship round.
-The Fellowship Program has a budget to bring approximately 30 participants to each of the ICANN meetings held each year; those candidates who are eligible and meet minimum requirements are selected to fit into this budget.
+The Fellowship Program will support approximately 45 participants to each of the ICANN meetings held within a fiscal year; those candidates who are eligible and meet minimum requirements are selected to fit into this budget.

 How will I know if I received a fellowship?